IKT India

 Key Decisions

-Shipped seller verification flow with bulk catalog upload
+Shipped seller verification automation with bulk catalog upload

-Outcome: Activation improved by 30-35%.
-Seller setup time reduced from 3 days to 6 hours.
+48-hour first-listing rate went from 30% to 60%.
+Seller setup time dropped from 3 days to 6 hours.

-Built seller analytics dashboard before adding new features
+Built the seller analytics dashboard before adding new features

 Results & Impact